PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 341 HOUSING AND REAL ESTATE

 Prerequisite: PLN 315.
 Housing elements relevant to the professional practice of planning, including the considerations of consumers in selecting communities, neighborhoods and sites; the description, conveyance, and marketable rights associated with real property, forms of home ownership, less conventional housing choices; government policy affecting housing.
 Investigation of local housing stock, both from the perspective of potential purchaser and historic preservationist.
-Offered alternate years.
+Offered alte.

 PLN 350 PLANNING FOR SUSTAINABLE COMMUITIES